JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 > Gradle metadata publishing is an experimental Gradle feature which is not guaranteed to be backward-compatible.
 Future Gradle versions may fail to resolve a dependency to a library published with current versions of Gradle metadata.
-Library authors are recommended to use it to publish experimental versions of the library alongside with the stable publishing mechanism.
+Library authors are recommended to use it to publish experimental versions of the library alongside with the stable publishing mechanism until the feature is considered stable.
 {:note}

 If a library is published with Gradle metadata enabled and a consumer enables the metadata as well, the consumer may specify a